 One of the biggest reasons people fail at content marketing is they don’t understand what it is.
 It’s not just your weekly blog post or your Facebook status updates.
 It’s everything.
 It’s your email marketing, blog, white papers, newsletters, and videos.
 If you created something for people to read and learn more about your company, product, and services, then it’s part of content marketing.

 If you’re using only one avenue, then you’re missing out on an opportunity.
 Don’t put all your eggs in your blog basket and instead expand.
 If you’re not going to bring out you’re A game, then there’s no point in joining the content marketing bandwagon.

 Strategy is Everything

 When you started your business, did you just open a store one day or create a website and rush forward without a plan?
 Probably not.
 You had a plan.
-You spent months or even years before opening creating a strategy about your website, inventory, advertising, budgeting, etc.
+You spent months or even years before creating a strategy for your website, inventory, advertising, budgeting, etc.

 When you purchase advertising for your company, you don’t just create an ad and see what happens.
 You put thought and effort into crafting a campaign that maximizes your reach and monetary investment.

 Content marketing is no different.
 You can’t just create content and guess the best way to market it.
 You need a plan that details everything from content creation to promotion.
 You expect a return on your investment and that comes from creating an efficient and effective strategy.
 Publishers need a strategy too.
 Businesses aren’t going to use your platform if they’re not seeing a return on investment.
 You need to work on getting your content in front of the right eyes and within budget.

 Before you can create your content, you need to know what you’re going to say.
 What’s your company’s message with your content?
 Don’t be afraid to let your company’s personality shine through in your content.
 Many types of content are informal and allow you to go beyond facts and figures.
 According to Entrepreneuer.com, only 9 percent of business to business marketers think they’re efforts are very effective.